 It is said that the 50 people in the city are the descendants of the British crew.
 The crew on the ship HMS Bounty landed on the island in the year 1790.
 It is probably the only city in the world with just one general store, and that too is working for only three days a week.

 Population: 30 people (as per 2011 census)

 The first on the list is Hum, Croatia.
 And it was pretty obvious, the city with just 30 people is strangely amazing.
 We all are in need of space, and Hum people got it in abundance, hehe!
 It is also recorded in the Guinness World Record Book as the smallest city in terms of population.

-Mesmerize the Beauty of These Small City in the World:
+Mesmerize the Beauty of These Smallest City in the World:

 Big cities have always left us stunned in terms of beautiful buildings and its population.
 But after knowing about these small cities around the globe, you are surely going to add them to your to-do-list.
-It is a common mentality of human beings to neglect the small things; they are often considered as inferior.
+It is a common mentality of human beings to neglect the small things; they are often considered inferior.

 These cities proved area and population doesn’t matter to reflect the true sense of belongingness and beauty.
 With a low population and high tourist attractions, they have achieved great success in the tourism industry.
 People are looking forward to having a glance at them and be mesmerized by their unique appeal.
 And now, you are also one of them!

 For more information on the travel and tourism industry, visit Travelila.